nettybun/styletakeout/readme.md

 I wrapped it and look for _"Successfully compiled"_.
 You can change the string with ["stdoutSearchString"][1] or turn off the patch with ["stdoutPatch"][1].

-### Hash alternative: Shortest unique file path
+### Class names and shortest unique file path as an alternatives to hashes

-I didn't want to use a hash or random number for the classname because in my experience they're meaningless at a glance - `.sc-JwXcy` doesn't tell me anything.
+I didn't want to use a hash or random number for the class name because in my experience they're meaningless at a glance - `.sc-JwXcy` doesn't tell me anything.
 The idea was to use the filename only, and if there was a collision, reconcile by adjusting each of the conflicting names to use their parent